MaoKo/FGFX/README.md

             DFA transition table
     .
 Add error recovery mechanism
     .
 Add group element ( ... | ... ) in FGFP
     .
-Add ! not operator to regex (25%)
-    .
 Remove unreachable state
     .
 Handle when the number of state is 1
     .
 Learn MarkDown :)